Eike, Rogaland

-Eike is a village in Karmøy municipality in Rogaland county, Norway.
+Eike is a village in Karmøy Municipality in Rogaland county, Norway.
 The village is located along the western shore of the Førresfjorden, just southeast of the town of Haugesund.
-The village of Eike, lies just south of the border with the neighboring municipality of Tysvær.
-Eike is considered part of the larger urban area of Førre, which is centered over the border in Tysvær.
+The village of Eike, lies just south of the border with the neighboring Tysvær Municipality.
+Eike is considered part of the larger urban area of the village of Førre, which is centered over the border in Tysvær Municipality.
 The village of Norheim lies about 4 km to the west and the village of Vormedal lies about 6 km to the southwest.